kyphan38/web/assets/docs/study/vault/9-vault-replication.md

 ## Replication Architecture

-## How Do We Set All of this Up?
+## How Do We Set All of This Up?

-## Configure Replication using CLI
+## Configure Replication Using CLI

-## Configure Replication using UI
+## Configure Replication Using UI

 ## Demo